ElliotKillick/windows-vs-linux-loader-architecture/README.md

             // If the LdrpWorkQueue list head equals the last entry in the circular linked list, the list must be empty if ( &LdrpWorkQueue == LdrpWorkQueueEntry )
             {
-                // No work left, just wait to become the loader, we should be soon
+                // No mapping and snapping work left to do, just wait until works is done, check for more work, or to become or continue life as the load owner
+                // The parallel loader parallelizes the module mapping and snapping process and fully decouples it from the serialized module initialization process
-                // The loader's design makes it possile for one thread to begin mapping and snapping loader work on a given work item then for another thread to begin the initialization/deinitalization work on that same work item.
-This is a deliberate design decision.
+                // That is, the loader's design makes it possible for one LoadLibrary thread to do mapping and snapping work while another LoadLibrary thread also onloads mapping and snapping work at the same time, or for the mapping and snapping work of one LoadLibrary thread to happen at the same time as another LoadLibrary thread performs module initialization
                 NtWaitForSingleObject(EventHandle, 0, NULL);
             }
             else